mikaelvesavuori/dorametrix/README.md

 - Create test data
 - Add more tests
 - Higher type coverage
-- The time format 'DD:HH:MM:SS' is logically limited to 99 days - but is this a real problem?
+- The time format `DD:HH:MM:SS` is logically limited to 99 days - but is this a real problem?
 - Authorization when adding events?
 - Alarms for failures